dylanopen/dylancode.dev/src/content/docs/fundamental_counting.md

 title: Fundamental Counting
 author: Alexis_Fx & Dylancode
 ---
-## Introduction
-From thousands of years ago, we developed Mathematics

 ## Tree Diagram
 ### What is tree diagram
 As things get more complex, we are required an effective tool to organise and visualise objects.
 Diagrams satisfy both requirement.
 Consequently, Diagrams are delevloped and used as one way for counting.
 One of them is tree diagram, an early and well-used one due to its simplicity.